ryanschuhler/lrdcom-recipes/documentation/Updating Content/case-study.md

 Add Preview copy to the Abstract section (found in the navigation on the right, above the Publish/Drafts/Cancel Buttons).
 Abstract must be 140 characters or less.
 Click Publish

 On the associated JIRA ticket, set the Workflow status to “Waiting for Approval” and assign it to “LR Information Services”.
 Someone on the Webteam will double-check your work!

+**PLEASE NOTE: If a case study that you have added is showing up twice, it may be because both the article and the case study PDF are categorized.
+The case study PDF should have no categories. **